Google litigation: Umar Javeed, Sukarma Thapar, Aaqib Javeed vs. Google LLC & Ors.

-A 7-year antitrust probe by the Competition Commission of India (CCI) was launched into Google's Android dominant business in India.
+A two-year antitrust probe by the Competition Commission of India (CCI) was launched into Google's Android business in India.
+In 2021, the CCI reported that Google reduced "the ability and incentive of device manufacturers to develop and sell devices operating on alternative versions of Android."

-The CCI found that Google had broken EU antitrust rules when it "abused its market dominance as a search engine by promoting its own comparison shopping service in its search results, and demoting those of competitors."
-The company was ordered to alter its algorithm search ranking websites and fined US$2.7 billion by the European Union.

 United States v.
 Google (2020)

 In 2020, the US Department of Justice and a group of 38 state attorneys general sued Google for monopolizing the search engine market in violation of the Sherman Antitrust Act.
 They accused the company of acquiring competitors, locking in clients with its platforms, and exploiting or distorting auction mechanisms for ads.
 It has also been accused of paying billions each year to mobile network operators and smartphone manufacturers to ensure that Google's service remains as the default search engine on their devices.
 Microsoft testified at the trial saying that even revenue-sharing deals at 100% or more for phone makers were at times turned down by them, preventing Microsoft Bing from scaling and improving the quality of its search results.
 Google's lawyer questioned whether it was money or quality that has made it difficult for Bing to challenge Google.
-In August 2024, the Department of Justice ruled that Google violated the Sherman Act.
+In August 2024, the district judge ruled that Google violated the Sherman Act.

-United States v.
-Google (2023)

-In January 2023, the DOJ filed a lawsuit accusing google of monopolizing the digital advertising industry.
-The complaint alleged that the company had engaged in "anticompetitive and exclusionary conduct" over the previous 15 years.
-The trial began on September 9, 2024.
+Australia

+In September 2021, the Australian government announced plans to curb Google's capability to sell targeted ads, claiming that the company has a monopoly on the market harming publishers, advertisers, and consumers.